Tag-along right: Substitution of consideration

 It might be worth considering situations where it is appropriate for different shareholders to receive alternative forms of consideration of equal value other than cash in a tag-along sale, subject to the negotiations of all parties concerned.
 This is important as the original definition of tag-along rights require all participating parties to be subjected under the same terms and conditions, which will have required that the form of consideration to be received by selling shareholders to be uniform across all those parties.
 For instance, in a standard tag-along sale, the majority and minority shareholders will all be compensated with the same amount of cash per share.
-However, subject to negotiations between the parties, the third-party purchaser may decide to pay certain shareholders using non-cash forms of consideration (e.g. securities) while paying others with cash, which would be a violation of the ‘subjected under the same terms and conditions’ provision under standard tag-along rights.
-Hence, alternative forms of non-cash consideration should be considered and addressed in the shareholders’ agreement beforehand in order to avoid any disputes.
+However, subject to negotiations between the parties, the third-party purchaser may decide to pay certain shareholders using non-cash forms of consideration (e.g. securities) while paying others with cash, which would be a violation of the "subjected under the same terms and conditions" provision under standard tag-along rights.
+Hence, alternative forms of non-cash consideration should be considered and addressed in the shareholders' agreement beforehand in order to avoid any disputes.

 Multiple classes of shares

 Some companies have a structure which incorporates multiple classes of shares (e.g. A, B and C) that entail different rights/obligations regarding dividends, voting power, asset sales, etc...
-Hence, the value of a share is affected by its share class, sometimes to a great degree (e.g. as of 8 November 2020, a Berkshire Hathaway Class-A share [NYSE: BRK-A] is worth $313,885, whereas a Class-B share from the same company [NSYE: BRK-B] is only worth $208.85).
-As such, in these cases, the provisions that shareholders sell at the “same price” and on the “same terms and conditions” must be carefully considered, taking into account the different share classes and their respective values subject to the rights and obligations afforded by each share class.
+Hence, the value of a share is affected by its share class, sometimes to a great degree (e.g. as of 22 April 2026, a Berkshire Hathaway Class-A share [NYSE: BRK-A] is worth $702,980, whereas a Class-B share from the same company [NYSE: BRK-B] is only worth $465.40).As such, in these cases, the provisions that shareholders sell at the "same price" and on the "same terms and conditions" must be carefully considered, taking into account the different share classes and their respective values subject to the rights and obligations afforded by each share class.
 Once the transaction is completed, further considerations is warranted towards whether the new owners may convert their newly purchased shares into a single class.
 This will not only depend upon the wishes of the new shareholders him/herself, but also upon the impact of what such a conversion (or lack thereof) will have on the equilibrium of control amongst the remaining shareholders (who may not be willing to consent to such a decision).